trebor/soul-bound/rfc.md

 * **Privacy guarantees** via zero-knowledge proofs and hashed sensor data
 * **Decoupled trust semantics**—how external applications or DAOs may interpret the public identity graph

-Out of scope for this document:
+Out of scope for this document (implementation domain):

 * **User interface** or UX design for client applications
 * **Hardware security module** (HSM) or secure-element implementation details